Dublin, Ireland Self-Guided Walking Tour JetSettingFools.com

-The top places to visit in Dublin are clustered together, which allows guests the opportunity to explore on foot.
+The top places to visit in Dublin are clustered together, which allows you the opportunity to explore on foot.

 Our site utilizes Affiliate Links.
 If you use them to make a purchase, we may earn a commission.
 For more information, read our Disclosure Policy.

-Travelers can use our easy-to-follow route to navigate to the top sights…for free!
-We even include a helpful Dublin Walking Tour Map to help you make your way.
+You can use our easy-to-follow route to navigate to the top sights…for free!
+We also include a helpful Dublin Walking Tour Map at the end of the article.

 Free Self Guided Walking Tour Dublin

-This walk focuses on downtown Dublin, Ireland and is an easy, flat stroll through the city center.
+This walk focuses on downtown Dublin and is an easy, flat stroll through the city center.
 Our Dublin sightseeing tour, without any stops, should take about 2 hours at a casual pace.

 The route includes 15 Must-See Dublin Attractions, many of which can be entered.
 Some are free, while others require a ticket (we indicate if there is an admission fee).